 In addition to Calloway, two other CYSO students were named to the Rising Star Honor Roll for music: Angelica Ketcham, nominated by Whitney M. Young Magnet High School and cellist in CYSO’s Concert Orchestra, and Melanie Moran, nominated by The People’s Music School, a violinist in CYSO’s Philharmonic Orchestra.

-Rising Star Honor Roll recipients will be recognized at the 2017 Fifth Star Honors on August 28 at 6:30 pm at Millennium Park.
-This year’s honorees include hip hop artist and actor Common, architect Jeanne Gang, artist Kerry James Marshall, and Steppenwolf Theatre Company.
+Rising Star Honor Roll recipients were recognized at the 2017 Fifth Star Honors on August 28, 2017.
+This year’s honorees included hip hop artist and actor Common, architect Jeanne Gang, artist Kerry James Marshall, and Steppenwolf Theatre Company.